LivingComputingProject/TASBEFlowAnalytics-Tutorial/README.md

 This is a tutorial for how to use the [TASBE Flow Analytics package](https://github.com/TASBE/TASBEFlowAnalytics).
 More information about the package can be found in the [TASBE project website](https://tasbe.github.io/).

+A more general introductory tutorial on flow cytometry, calibration, and data interpretation can be found in the [iGEM Fluorescence Tutorials](https://github.com/iGEM-Measurement-Tools/Fluorescence-Tutorials).

 Example code in this tutorial is distributed, insofar as possible, in the public domain.